 Pregnancy is often one of the first times in a woman's life when she really starts looking into what she puts onto her body.
 It goes without saying, that at TGS we encourage this practice no matter what time of life you are in, but especially if you are planning to have children.

 Unfortunately, a lot of skincare products have toxic chemicals like phthalates, which can cause reproductive harm and hormone dysfunction.
-Along with common ingredients like salicylic acid, retinol, hydroquinone, and chemical sunscreens, which should all be avoided.
+Along with common ingredients like salicylic acid, retinol, benzol peroxide, hydroquinone, parabens, aluminum chloride, sulfate, formaldehyde and chemical sunscreens, which should all be avoided.

 To complicate things even more, just because something is considered natural and free of synthetics or chemicals doesn't mean that it is necessarily the best option during pregnancy and breastfeeding.